• Skip to main content

 January 12, 2018 by Beth Lowder

 The Social Innovation and Entrepreneurship (SIE) Lab, part of the Jordan Institute for families, is excited to announce two new members of the innovation team!
-The SIE Lab will soon […]
+The SIE Lab will soon be welcoming its first Entrepreneur-In-Residence, Veronica Creech.
+Veronica, a Tar Heel alum, is the Chief Programs Officer at EveryoneOn, a national nonprofit that creates social […]

 Innovators Join the Team